virtual-puppet-project/vpuppr/README.md

 # OpenSeeFace GD Edition

 A Godot renderer for [OpenSeeFace](https://github.com/emilianavt/OpenSeeFace).
+Special thanks to the [V-Sekai](https://github.com/V-Sekai) team for their help with `.vrm` importing.

 ![](demo.gif)